distro/distro.github.com/en/docs/packo/quickstart.md

 Rbuilds can use other modules and callbacks (see [Rbuild Modules](/en/docs/packo/rbuild-modules.html)).
 In all cases, Packø provides a reasonable default implementation which quite often does the *right thing*.
-The was no need to do weird stuff for `:unpack`, for example you may need to `cd` into the right directory if the name of the directory inside the archive isn't called like the archive.
+There was no need to do weird stuff for `:unpack`, for example you may need to `cd` into the right directory if the name of the directory inside the archive isn't called like the archive.

 Rbuild with files